mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 });
 ```

-Take a look on the whole [list of the pseudo-state global classname](/customization/how-to-customize/#pseudo-classes) available.
+Take a look at the whole [list of pseudo-state global classnames](/customization/how-to-customize/#pseudo-classes) available.

 ## Migrate `makeStyles` to emotion